Ash-ioL/parents-marriage-clock/README.md

 - A kind letter to my parents
 - Smooth swaps between the clock page and the letter page through arrow button navigation

+In order to not show any personal information, my parent's real anniversary date & time wasn't used in this public version, and the background is blurred.

 ## How to use it

 - Click the deployed link